-Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.

-Mac Version 1.2.0 is compiled for 32 bit Cocoa.
+Mac Version 1.3.0 is compatible with Yosemite's default security.
 Windows Version 1.1.0 uses an installer and is compatible with Win 7 and Win 8.

 Bingo Match was developed for players who prefer to use images (vice numbers) to play a bingo-like game.
 Each Game Set has 24 images with names.
 Two default Game Sets (Default Adult with a sports theme and Default Child with an animal theme) are included and you can make your own Game Sets.
 You can also make your own game cards.
 Bingo Match is $10 shareware and you can try the Bingo Match in Demo Mode for ten minutes with each launch until registered.